-More than a million workers in Britain do not receive holiday pay they are entitled to by law.
+More than a million workers in Britain do not receive holiday pay that they are entitled to by law.
 This is according to analysis from the Resolution Foundation.
-In addition to this, almost one in 10 workers do not receive a legally required payslip, making it hard for them to calculate whether they are receiving the correct wage, pension and holiday entitlement.
-Statistics show that workers in smaller businesses are more likely to be on zero-hours contracts and are often without payslips or holiday entitlement.
+In addition to this, almost one in 10 workers do not receive a legally required payslip.
+This makes it hard for them to calculate whether they are receiving the correct wage, pension and holiday entitlement.
+Statistics show that workers in smaller businesses are more likely to be on zero-hours contracts.
+Often, they are without payslips or holiday entitlement.
 Lindsay Judge, senior economic analyst at the Resolution Foundation, said:

 “The UK has a multitude of rules to govern its labour market – from maximum hours to minimum pay.
 But these rules can only become a reality if they are properly enforced.
 Labour market violations remain far too common, with millions of workers missing out on basic entitlements to a pay slip, holiday entitlement and the minimum wage.”

-Today’s labour market looks nothing like it did more than a decade ago.
+Today’s labour market looks nothing like it did a decade ago.
 Since the financial crash in 2008 there has been an increase in zero-hour contacts and a rise in undocumented workers.
-Tax officials at HMRC have also identified a record 200,000 cases of workers not receiving the minimum wage as a result of enforcement work last year.
+Tax officials at HMRC have identified a record 200,000 cases of workers not receiving the minimum wage.

 Key Findings in the Report